 Source: Ministry of Finance, Budget 2016/17/18

-In July 2013, the director of the Cultural Heritage Protection Office and the chief inspector for protection of cultural heritage were arrested as part of the so called “Falanga 2” process for issuing permits for illegal archaeological excavations and helping to illicit trafficking.
+In July 2013, the director of the DPCH and the chief inspector for protection of cultural heritage were arrested as part of the so called “Falanga 2” process for issuing permits for illegal archaeological excavations and facilitating illicit trafficking.
 In June 2014 the director was sentenced to three years in prison, and the chief inspector to five years.

-In 2013, the CHPO established a National Information System for Cultural Heritage.
-This portal provided an overview of the immovable, movable and intangible cultural heritage of the Republic of Macedonia.
-Its purpose was to present data about the heritage to the general public.
+In 2013, the DPCH established a National Information System for Cultural Heritage.
+This portal provided an overview of the North Macedonian immovable, movable and intangible cultural heritage.
+Its purpose was to present data on heritage to the general public.

 In 2017, the National Council for Cultural Heritage was constituted within the Ministry of Culture.
 It consists of 11 members and the president of the Council is the Minister of Culture.